jhudsl/OTTR_Template/CONTRIBUTING.md

 * **Feature Request** or **Course Template Feature Request**: Use this issue if you want to make a suggestion for an addition.
 * **Problem Report** or **Course Template Problem Report**: Use this issue if you want to report a problem or possible improvement.
 * **New Content Idea**: This is a template meant for opening an issue in an OTTR course, so that someone can suggest an additional topic or idea for that specific course.
-It shouldn't be used for opening an issue in one of these repos.
+It can be used for general suggestions for content.
 * **Course Problem Report**: This is a template meant for opening an issue in an OTTR course, so that someone can point out a problem or suggest an improvement for that specific course.
 It shouldn't be used for opening an issue in one of these repos.

 ##### Assign an OTTR maintainer